kiruthikpurpose/Blixxar/README.md

   - Clear, easy-to-navigate interface

 ### **Phase 3: Basic Functionalities**
-- Implement basic JavaScript to handle navigation between sections.
+- Implement React components to handle navigation between sections.
 - Use demo data to display attendance, assignments, and other widgets.

 ### **Phase 4: Simulated Backend with Static Data**